 What’s the difference between mined and synthetic gemstone rings?

-Birthstone rings are more than just glittering gifts.
+Gemstone birthstone rings are more than just glittering gifts.
 Whether it’s a birthstone ring for mum or your wife or an engagement ring featuring your beloved birthstone or simply a wedding anniversary gift, take your time to peruse our range.
+We hope you found this birthstone rings by month guide helpful.
 If you have any questions please don’t hesitate to use the form on our contact page.

 Warranty & FREE shipping to USA and 30 countries

-Luxuria® Diamonds stands behind its products by offering a 90 Day Limited Warranty on all birthstone rings.
+Luxuria® Diamonds stands behind its products by offering a warranty and 30 day right of return on all its gemstone birthstone rings.

 Further, we offer FREE economy shipping on all birthstone rings to the USA and 30 other countries as well.